How to Clean White Shoes with Toothpaste

 5. Synthetic materials (e.g., faux leather, polyester)

-Toothpaste can clean synthetic shoes, such as faux leather or polyester.
-These materials are more resilient and can withstand the gentle abrasiveness of toothpaste.
-Apply toothpaste to a soft-bristle toothbrush or cleaning brush, and scrub the shoes in a circular motion.
-Rinse with a damp cloth and allow them to air dry.
+Yes, toothpaste can clean synthetic shoes like faux leather or polyester shoes.
+These materials are rigid and can, therefore, stand the gentle abrasiveness of toothpaste.
+Take some toothpaste, and with the help of a soft-bristle toothbrush or a cleaning brush, clean the shoes in circular motions.
+Wash them with a cloth soaked in warm water and then leave them to dry for some time.

 Types of Shoes You Can't Clean with Toothpaste